NethukaNethsaraRanasinghe/Nex-Ai-Discord-Bot/README.md

-# Nex Ai Discord Bot V2 🤖
+# Nex Ai Discord Bot V2 🤖 (This project is no longer gonna get new updates)

 ## Features and commands 🌟